Stacie Danforth 1971 - 2020 - Obituary

 Stacie R. Danforth

+Stacie was preceded in death by her mother, Mary Ellen Johnson Danforth and her sister, Melissa Danforth Rainey; while leaving to cherish her memory; her father, Ted Danforth; three sisters, Betty Jean Young, Jacqueline Dicks, and Deidra Danforth; brother, Don Danforth (Minnie); a host of other relatives and loving friends.

+Graveside services will be held 9 AM Saturday July 25, 2020 at the Runs Missionary Baptist Church Cemetery, 1811 Williston Rd, Beech Island, SC with Rev. Stevie Berry, Pastor.
+In an effort to adhere to COVID-19 restrictions, the family requests that friends do not visit the residence, however condolences may be expressed via telephone to her sister Deidra Danforth or JACKSON-BROOKS CHAPEL, 606 Main St, New Ellenton, SC 29809 @ 803-649-6123, Today from 4-7 PM.

-Published in Aiken Standard and North Augusta Star on Jul.
-23, 2020.
+Published in Aiken Standard and North Augusta Star from Jul.
+24 to Jul.
+29, 2020.